ibrahim9988/test/README.md

-ths repo for be memort test
+this repo for be memort test